11 of the best Queenstown wineries to visit

 Queenstown is a short drive from one of the most scenic wine regions in New Zealand.
 Here are some of the top vineyards to sip pinot noir and enjoy lunch.

-It’s also an exceptionally beautiful area, with the blue Kawarau River in the bottom of the valley, and rocky hills rising around the rustic vineyard buildings.
+The blue Kawarau River flows along the bottom of the valley, and rocky hills rise around the rustic vineyard buildings.

 A heads up that this page contains affiliate links, which means I may make a small commission if you make a booking via those links.
 Thanks for your support.